Rahul-RB/ParallelizeSSH/README.md

 ## Things to note:
 - Commands are processed in the order of the list.
 I.e. Command at index 0 is processed first.

-## Parallelize allows commands to be executed parallelly:
+## ParallelizeSSH allows commands to be executed parallelly:
 **Warning**: All parallelized commands are run at end.
 Use this option for commands which never end unless terminated by another program/user.

 To do so, use the `Command` class to create your command.
 Then set the `isThreaded` argument to `True`.
 Eg:

-    from Parallelize import Command
+    from ParallelizeSSH import Command
     parallelCmd1 = Command("./longRunningScript.sh",isThreaded=True)
     parallelCmd2 = Command("./anotherLongRunningScript.sh",isThreaded=True)